Artemis I: Ground testing

 The first test was performed in January 2020, and subsequent Green Run tests proceeded without issue.
 On January 16, 2021, a year later, the eighth and final test was performed, but the engines shut down after running for one minute.
 This was caused by pressure in the hydraulic system used for the engines' thrust vector control system dropping below the limits set for the test.
 However, the limits were conservative – if such an anomaly occurred in launch, the rocket would still fly normally.
 The static fire test was performed again on March 18, 2021, this time achieving a full-duration eight-minute burn.
-The core subsequently departed the Stennis Space Center on April 24, 2021, on route to the Kennedy Space Center.
+The core subsequently departed the Stennis Space Center on April 24, 2021, en route to the Kennedy Space Center.